 An RPG game that featured an open world and character build.
 Had a plethora of details for customizing your character.

-This Batman game was an adaptation of Batman movie from 1989.
+This Batman game was an adaptation of the Batman movie from 1989.
 The plot was pretty the same.
 The highlight of this game was the soundtrack, which was phenomenal.
 One more thing, this is one of the hardest games ever made.
 Period.

 13. Adventure Island

-Adventure Island was one of the games which were inspired by Super Mario series.
+Adventure Island was one of the games which were inspired by the Super Mario series.
 Yet, this game was pretty good, and it had some originality to offer to its buyers.
 Controlling the boy on a skateboard who throws axes was not an easy task.
 Probably this is the most known game on the list.

 12. Ikari Warriors